My boiler is making a banging noise

 Whistling noises can be caused by kettling, loss of water or air is trapped within your system.
 If it is trapped air, you can easily fix this by bleeding your radiators.

-If you don’t feel comfortable bleeding your radiators, you can always call a Gas Safe engineer to sort it out.
+If you don’t feel comfortable bleeding your radiator, you should call a Gas Safe engineer to carry out a repair.
 When they bleed your radiators, they’ll also find out what caused air to become trapped in the boiler and perform the appropriate repairs.

 There will be a call out charge of at least £50 - £60 per hour.

-If your water pressure is too low it won’t cause any damage, but it will affect the efficiency & effectiveness of your boiler – so you’ll be paying more in energy bills.
+Being able to fix your boiler pressure is extremely useful in helping to diagnose any heating problems.
+If your water pressure is too low it won’t cause any damage, but it will affect the efficiency & effectiveness of your boiler – so, you’ll likely be paying more in energy bills.

 If you have poor water flow, the water could get stuck in the boilers heat exchanger.
 So, when the water starts to boil, steam & expand the boiler will make a noise like a boiling kettle, and have a slight whistle.
 This is very common in older boilers or central heating systems.

 If your thermostat is set too high it could cause a boiler to become very noisy.
 Try lowering the temperature on your thermostat, so your boiler isn't constantly running too high and working too hard.
 This should help your boiler stay quiet.